Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Other wines tasted (not blind):

-Cos d'Estournel - very aromatic wine, strong and powerful, has a lot to offer but needs time because of its tannic attitude.
+Cos d'Estournel - very aromatic wine, strong, has a lot to offer but needs time because of its tannic attitude.
 91-92p.

 Pagodes de Cos - on the light side.
 Nice fruit and good structure.
 Reasonable second wine.
 86p.